-On February 11th and fresh from his 2013 Grammy win for Best Latin Pop Album for his “Juanes MTV Unplugged” album, international music superstar Juanes took the El Rey Theatre stage in Los Angeles, Calif., to speak to children and teens from the L.A. area about his music career.
+On February 11th and fresh from his 2013 Grammy win for Best Latin Pop Album for his “Juanes MTV Unplugged” album, international music superstar Juanes took the El Rey Theatre stage in Los Angeles, Calif., to speak to children and teens from the L.A. area about the importance of music education and how it affected his music career.

 Members of the After-School All-Star Program (ASAS), an after-school program aimed in providing scholastic and enrichment opportunities for at-risk youth across the country, received the opportunity to ask several questions for the Colombian singer-songwriter, as well as witness his private sound check performance for Juanes’ concert later that night.